Recreational use of dextromethorphan: Pharmacology

 Dextromethorphan is primarily a sigma receptor agonist and an SNRI, and dextromethorphan's effects as a dissociative hallucinogen may be attributed partially to dextrorphan (DXO), a metabolite produced when dextromethorphan is metabolized by the body.
-Both dextrorphan and dextromethorphan are NMDA receptor antagonists, alike other dissociative hallucinogens such as ketamine and PCP.
+Both dextrorphan and dextromethorphan are NMDA receptor antagonists, like other dissociative hallucinogens such as ketamine and PCP.
 Although dextrorphan is more potent than its "parent molecule" dextromethorphan, it likely works in combination with dextromethorphan to produce hallucinogenic effects due to only a small percentage of dextromethorphan being metabolized into dextrorphan.

 As NMDA receptor antagonists, dextrorphan and dextromethorphan inhibit the excitatory amino acid and neurotransmitter glutamate in the brain.
 This can effectively slow, or even shut down certain neural pathways, preventing areas of the brain from communicating with each other.
 This leaves the user feeling dissociated or disconnected, experienced as brain fog or derealization.

 Legality

-Antitussive preparations containing dextromethorphan are legal to purchase from pharmacies in most countries, with some exceptions being UAE, France, Sweden, Estonia, and Latvia.
+Antitussive preparations containing dextromethorphan are legal to purchase from pharmacies in most countries, with some exceptions being UAE, France, and Sweden.
 In Russia, dextromethorphan (commonly sold under the brand names Tussin+ and Glycodin) is a Schedule III controlled substance and is placed in the same list as benzodiazepines and the majority of barbiturates.

+China

+In December 2021, the National Medical Products Administration reclassified all oral single-component dextromethorphan to prescription drugs due to potential abuse.
+The authorities also mandated manufacturers to remove statements like "no addiction or tolerance with long-term use" from their instructions.
+Despite the online sales ban, the drug can still be found on some niche e-commerce platforms in China and Twitter.

+In April 2024, the National Medical Products Administration announced that dextromethorphan, compound diphenoxylate tablets, nalfurafine, and lorcaserin are included in the second-class psychotropic drug catalog.
+The announcement took effect in July.
+In August, Xi'an police arrested a suspect and seized 23 boxes of dextromethorphan; in October, the Hepu County People's Court sentenced one defendant to 7 months in prison, while the Yanchi County People's Court sentenced a pharmacy owner to 6 months, both for drug trafficking involving dextromethorphan.